 Whether it was a severe accident or even a minor fender bender, whiplash is one of the most common injuries to result from auto accidents.
-If ever involved in a accident look for the best Auto Accident Chiropractor in Mesquite TX.
 While treatable, whiplash can be a minor annoyance, but in the worse cases can result in nerve damage.

 However, what makes whiplash so frustrating is that it might not be an apparent injury right away.
 In order to effectively document and seek treatment or damages for whiplash, it is important to know the symptoms.